ratfink417/PAM_Dialogue/README.md

 **Using the libraries**

- download the header files and add them to your path
+ download the header files and add them to your path, include it in your next pam module call dialog function in your module and base your pam config on how a correct or wrong answer to the question asked by the dialog should be processed.

-**Compiling the example modules**

-`gcc -fPIC -c my_pam.c`

-`ld -x --shared -o /lib/security/mypam.so 2ndfactor.o `

 #To Do